-Today’s university communities consist of 1.7 million single moms striving to earn degrees that would relax higher futures for their households; however, only eight percent of them complete college within six years due largely to the problems of balancing parenting with schoolwork and jobs.
+Today’s university communities consist of 1.7 million single moms striving to earn degrees that would relax higher futures for their households; however, only eight percent complete college within six years due largely to the problems of balancing parenting with schoolwork and jobs.

 1. Collect Better Data